12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 Pros:

-- Lower entry cost than Publisher Rocket's $97
+- Lower entry cost than Publisher Rocket's $199

-- Regular data updates included
+- Cloud-based with regular data updates

 Cons:

-- Subscription adds up over time ($180/year at minimum)
+- Subscription adds up ($180/year minimum vs $199 one-time)

-- No manuscript analysis or comp titles
+- No manuscript analysis, comp titles, or blurbs

 - Smaller user community than Publisher Rocket